top of page

 Outdoors

-As temperatures rise, French beans and runner beans can be directly sown into outdoor beds.
+Beans (French and runner beans): As temperatures rise, French beans and runner beans can be directly sown into outdoor beds.
 French beans should be sown when the soil temperature is consistently above 10°C (50°F), usually from mid-May onwards.
 Runner beans require a bit more warmth and should be sown outdoors after the last frost, so late May.
 French beans should be sown in rows 50 cm apart, with 18 cm between each seed in a row.
-Tip: Similarly to peas, beans will need a supporting structure to climb on during their growth.

 Indoors

-June is a great time to start herbs indoors.
+Basil and coriander: June is a great time to start herbs indoors.
 Basil and coriander grow well in small pots on a sunny windowsill, requiring about 6–8 hours of sunlight daily.
 These herbs add fresh flavours to your cooking and can be harvested continuously throughout the season.
 Basil loves warmth and is best suited for indoor growing in the UK until mid-summer.

 Tip: To harvest basil and encourage healthy growth and a continuous supply, pinch off the tips of stems above a pair of leaves, rather than just picking individual leaves, and do this from the top of the plant.
 To harvest coriander leaves, use sharp scissors to cut the outer, mature stems, leaving the tender inner stems for continued growth.
 Harvest regularly to encourage more leaf growth and prevent bolting (flowering), which makes the leaves bitter.